letis-li/Lj_Store_Website/README.md

 ## 🚀 Funcionalities
 - ✅ Search bar (you can use to search products)
 - ✅ Login and Create an account (if you are interested to buy something or receive our adds)
 - ✅ Shopping cart (still a protoctype, but soon will be improved)
+- ✅ Easy Localization (pre-vizualization of the local connected to Google Maps)

 ---